calebstewart/gmusicclient/README.md

 Dependencies
 ------------

 You can use the provided `requirements.txt` file to setup a working environment. `pip` will not install pygobject directly.
-You have to manually install pygobject either from a system package manager or throgh the git repository like os:
+You have to manually install pygobject either from a system package manager or through the git repository like so:

 ```
 pip install git+https://git.gnome.org/browse/pygobject